ONSdigital/blaise-integration-tests/README.md

 This will need to be done for every new terminal.

+---

+If your tests are failing due to conflicting versions, install the correct version directly from the websternet, and replace the exe in the chocolatey lib with the latest installed exe.

 #### Tests

 If the Test Explorer window fails to display any tests, try the following: